 Knowledge is key!

 Trust me, doing the above is possible.
 I've timed it and I can normally get all the stats I need to make a decision and have a scout over lineups in just under 2 minutes once you know what you're doing, but the more you know, the easier that is.
-Knowing for example that Ricardo Goulart is the top scorer for Chinese side Guangzhou Evergrande (at the time of writing) means that when you look at their lineup you can immediately spot him and know if he's there.
+Knowing who the top scorers are for various teams means that when you look at their lineup you can immediately spot him and know if he's there.
 Or knowing that Al-Sadd in the Qatar Stars league average just under 5.00 goals per game means you can spot that opportunity when it arises.
 I know we're all busy people, but when I'm tweeting tips I'm doing all of this stuff and most of the time I try to tweet it to you.
 READ THAT STUFF and let it sink in.
 You will learn the teams and you will learn the players.
 The more you know, the better you become!